SaeedGhazi/https-gitlab.com-ssqatc-fgdata/Docs/README.aircraft-metadata.md

 - maintainers information

-To distuinguish contributions and previous authors from active maintainers, there is a seperate maintainers section which can be provided.
+To distuinguish contributions and previous authors from active maintainers, there is a separate maintainers section which can be provided.
 The syntax is the same as for the authors, but the contact email is more important.
 In the future we might potentially use this data to contact / notify all maintainers of aircraft.